Understand the Software Development Life Cycle (SDLC), a process used by the software industry to design, develop, and test high-quality software.

 Uninstalling your software should be just as easy as installing it.

-If your software isn’t easy to remove, it can become a burden and complicate the performance of your user’s devices, which is not user-friendly.
+If your software is complicated to remove, it can become a burden and complicate the performance of your users’ devices, making them less user-friendly.

-As much as you might not want your product to be uninstalled, this process should be fast and clear for the end-user.
+Although you may not want your product to be uninstalled, the process should be fast and transparent for the end-user.

 You can develop the best and most comprehensible software ever, but your end-user may still have questions.